Jim Inhofe: Mayor of Tulsa

 In January 1978, the Tulsa Daily World reported Republican party officials were courting Inhofe to run for Mayor of Tulsa.
-He initially denied he would run for any city office and instead insisted he was considering a rematch against Congressman Jones; but, Inhofe announced his mayoral campaign in February.
+He initially denied he would run for any city office and instead insisted he was considering a rematch against Congressman Jones, but Inhofe announced his mayoral campaign in February.
 He won the Republican primary with over 92% of the vote, defeating Keith Robinson and Paul Cull.
 During the first three weeks of the primary, he was injured with a broken leg from a tennis injury and could not campaign.
 In the general election against Rodger Randle, he was endorsed by then-Mayor Robert LaFortune and U.S. senator Dewey Bartlett.
 Randle had won the Democratic primary with a coalition of labor union and black voters, and Inhofe was supported in the general election by his Republican base, anti-union and anti-black Democrats, and 22% of black voters.
-In April, he was elected mayor of Tulsa, defeating Democrat Rodger Randle, 51%–46%.
+In April, he was elected mayor of Tulsa, defeating Randle, 51%–46%.
 The Tulsa Daily World heralded the race as Inhofe's "first general election victory in six years, and Randle's first election loss since he entered politics in 1970."
 The race broke then-fundraising records for a Tulsa mayoral election with Randle raising $78,062 and Inhofe raising $48,987.
 Inhofe's biggest donors were the Metropolitan Builder's Association, oilman Robert L. Parker, and Paul D. Hinch.

 On May 2, he was sworn in as Mayor of Tulsa.
 Inhofe's first proclamation as mayor was to celebrate Sun Day and support alternative energy; in the proclamation he said, "I think we're all interested in looking for alternative sources of energy.
 And of course, we want clean sources."
 In his first month in office, he decried the city's reliance on federal funding, promised to "seek minorities to fill positions in city government, and nominated Jewish, senior citizen, anti-abortion, and Christian fundamentalist members to the Tulsa Human Rights Commission.
 In January 1979, Inhofe attended the first swearing in of a governor of Oklahoma to occur in Tulsa when George Nigh was sworn in to serve the last five days of David Boren's term after Boren was elected to the U.S. Senate.
 In February, he appointed Ronald L. Young, the first African-American to ever serve on the City Commission.
 In December 1979, Inhofe officially announced his re-election campaign for a second term as mayor.
 He ran unopposed in the Republican primary and later won the general election, fending off Democratic nominee Richard Johnson and Independent candidate Robert Murphy.
 He broke Rodger Randle's record fundraising for a Tulsa mayoral race set in the last election by raising $87,667.

 In 1982, he was reelected with 59% of the vote.
-He lost his 1984 re-election campaign to Terry Young.
+He lost his 1984 reelection campaign to Terry Young.